temporalio/proposals/node/interceptors.md

-## NodeJS SDK interceptors
+# NodeJS SDK interceptors

-### What are interceptors?
+## What are interceptors?

-Interceptors are a concept introduced in the [Java SDK](https://github.com/temporalio/sdk-java/tree/master/temporal-sdk/src/main/java/io/temporal/common/interceptors), they provide a mechanism for users to override behavior of different components of the SDK.
+Interceptors are a concept introduced in the [Java SDK](https://github.com/temporalio/sdk-java/tree/master/temporal-sdk/src/main/java/io/temporal/common/interceptors), they provide a mechanism for users to override and extend the behavior of different components of the SDK.

 Main uses for interceptors is for extending inbound and outbound calls with auth[NZ] and tracing.